Residents with Aggressive Behavior in Long Term Care

 Causes of Aggressive Behavior

-• Medical issues: Aggression can result from an untreated medical condition that the resident cannot communicate.
-For example, a resident could have a urinary tract infection (UTI), which is causing discomfort, but the resident cannot share the fact that they are in pain.
+- Medical issues: Aggression can result from an untreated medical condition that the resident cannot communicate.
+For example, a resident could have a urinary tract infection (UTI), causing discomfort and pain.

-• Psychological issues: Residents with dementia are disoriented and confused and can become fearful when staff attempt to provide care, leading to aggression.
+- Psychological issues: Residents with dementia can be disoriented and confused and can become fearful when staff attempt to provide care, leading to aggression.
 Depression and other psychological issues can cause residents to feel hopeless and lash out at others.

 Organizational Risk Factors

 A facility's staffing levels, organizational policies, and staff training can positively or negatively affect resident behavior.
-Low staffing levels and high staff turnover leads to higher stress levels among staff.
-When staff is stressed and overworked, they cannot take the necessary time with residents who might be agitated or confused.
+Low staffing levels and high staff turnover can lead to higher stress levels among staff.
+When stressed and overworked, staff may not take the necessary time with residents who might be agitated or confused.
 High staff stress levels can increase aggression in residents.

 Strategies to Reduce Aggressive Behavior